Subject Code: Enter the three-character alpha code for the department hosting the course.

 Abbreviated Title: The abbreviated title used in the Class Schedule, transcripts, and SISWeb (Banner).
 The abbreviated title is limited to 24 characters and spaces.
 Do not use periods.
 Symbols [&, ; , - ] count as characters.

-Make the abbreviated title clear and informative, so that it will be easily understood by students, advisers, and other institutions.
+Make the abbreviated title clear and informative, so that it will be easily understood by students, advisors, and other institutions.
 Use as many of the 24 spaces as needed to make the subject clear.
 Avoid unintelligible abbreviations, generalities, and cuteness: METHODS BASKET WEAVING, not MET BSKET WEVNG; INTRO AFRICAN HISTORY, not IN AFR HIST.

 Course Description: A clear description of course content (not the format or goals), within the 500-character limit, to be published in the General Catalog.
 Any unusual requirements, such as weekend or evening field trips, should be included.